DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I almost didn&#x27;t listen to this record, but I&#x27;m very glad I did.
 Lorde is one of the few A list artists that I&#x27;ve been following since the very start of their career.
 I remember being hyped for the Love Club EP, and downloading &quot;400 Lux&quot; when it was Itunes&#x27; free track of the week in 2013.
-But &lt;em&gt;Melodrama&lt;/em&gt; never really hit for me, and 2021&#x27;s &lt;em&gt;Solar Power&lt;/em&gt; was universally panned as a hit and a miss, so my opinion of Lorde has been muddied by that and the one video of her shushing her audience for singing along with her.
+But *Melodrama* never really hit for me, and 2021&#x27;s *Solar Power* was universally panned as a hit and a miss, so my opinion of Lorde has been muddied by that and the one video of her shushing her audience for singing along with her.

 </p>
   </div>